Elder Law And Long-Term Care Planning Services

-Every person over the age of eighteen (18) years of age is presumed to be able make his own decisions and manage his own affairs.
+Every person over the age of eighteen (18) years is presumed to be able make his own decisions and manage his own affairs.
 In seeking a guardianship or conservatorship, the petitioner challenges this presumption and asks the court to: (1) find that the allegedly incapacitated person is not capable of making his own decisions or managing his own affairs and (2) transfer the authority to make decisions from the incapacitated person to the petitioner.
 A guardian makes medical care decisions and has general responsibility to ensure the incapacitated person’s basic needs are satisfied.
 A conservator is responsible for the assets and accounts of the incapacitated person, to include paying the person’s bills, filing his or her taxes, managing investments, etc.

 The Commonwealth of Virginia exercises its authority to protect persons with disabilities and its citizens generally by ensuring that guardianships and conservatorships are only granted when necessary.
 After a guardian or conservator is appointed, the Commonwealth ensures that the person appointed appropriately attends to the incapacitated person’s physical and financial needs by overseeing the actions of the guardian/conservator through periodic reporting requirements.
-Our attorneys are experienced in handling both contested and uncontested cases as well as in assisting with the administration of the estates of incapacitated persons after the appointment of a guardian and/or conservator.
+Our attorneys are experienced in handling both guardianship cases as well as in assisting with the administration of the estates of incapacitated persons after the appointment of a guardian and/or conservator.

 Medicaid And Veteran’s Benefits

 Medicaid can help pay for the costs of long-term care, including nursing home and in-home care.
 In order to qualify, an individual must be 65 years of age or older, or disabled and in need of long-term care, and must meet certain asset and income level requirements, which are determined by looking at the assets of both the disabled individual and spouse.
 In order to qualify for Long-Term Care Medicaid, an individual can have no more than $2,000 in assets.
 However, there are techniques that can be implemented to help save as much as possible.
-For this reason, it is crucial to seek counsel as early as possible, so you will have time to evaluate all possible options and select those that are for you and your family.
+For this reason, it is crucial to seek counsel as early as possible, so you will have time to evaluate all possible options and select those that are best for you and your family.